For New Students

 - How much does participation in International Student Orientation cost?

-The expected cost of our one-week orientation program is $90, which includes all services except the trip to Niagara Falls, which costs extra.
+The expected cost of our one-week orientation program is $95, which includes all services except the trip to Niagara Falls (offered only during the fall orientation), which costs extra.

 - I don’t need to sign up for ESL courses or take the TOEFL or SPEAK tests.
 Can I come to Early Orientation Check-In anyway?